Highbury (SA)

 Highbury is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Highbury's dwelling structure, as per the latest Census, consisted of 97.4% houses and 2.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Highbury was at 42.4%, with mortgaged dwellings at 45.4% and rented ones at 12.2%.
+Highbury's dwelling structure, as per the latest Census, consisted of 97.4% houses and 2.6% other dwellings.
+In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
+Home ownership in Highbury was 42.4%, with mortgaged dwellings at 45.4% and rented ones at 12.2%.
 The median monthly mortgage repayment in the area was $1,733, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure in Highbury was $369, compared to Adelaide metro's $320.
-Nationally, Highbury's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+The median weekly rent in Highbury was $369, compared to Adelaide metro's $320.
+Nationally, Highbury's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing